An Asymptotic for the Number of Solutions to Linear Equations in Prime Numbers from Specified Chebotarev Classes: Overview

 We next work on proving that $F^\flat$ has small $L^\infty$ norm (this is somewhat equivalent to \cite{IK} showing that generating functions of $\Lambda^\flat$ or $\mu$ are small).
 As in \cite{IK}, we split into two cases based on whether or not we are near a rational number.

-In Section \ref{alphaSmoothSec} we deal with the approximation near rationals.
-First, in Section \ref{LFunctSec} we generalize some necessary results about $L$-functions and Siegel zeroes.
-In Section \ref{FSmoothApproxSec}, we use these to produce an approximation of $F$, and in Section \ref{FSharpSmoothApproxSec} we show that this also approximates $F^\sharp$.
+In Section \ref{alphaSmoothSec}, we deal with the approximation near rationals.
+First, in Section \ref{LFunctSec}, we generalize some necessary results about $L$-functions and Siegel zeroes.
+In Section \ref{FSmoothApproxSec}, we use these to produce an approximation of $F$, and in Section \ref{FSharpSmoothApproxSec}, we show that this also approximates $F^\sharp$.

 In Section \ref{alphaRoughSec}, we deal with showing that $F^\flat$ is small away from rationals.
-It should be noted that while the rest of this paper generalizes the corresponding proof in \cite{IK} in a relatively straightforward way and by use of standard results, something new is needed for this Section.
+It should be noted that while the rest of this paper generalizes the corresponding proof in \cite{IK} in a relatively straightforward way by use of standard results, something new is needed for this Section.
 The primary reason for this is that while Vinogradov's bound on exponential sums over prime numbers reduces the sum in question to exponential sums over arithmetic progressions, the analogous argument in our case requires bounding sums of the form $\sum e^{2\pi i \alpha N(\mathfrak{a})}$ over ideals $\mathfrak{a}$ in a number field.
 To deal with this issue, we will make use of results about exponential sums of polynomials.
 Unfortunately, standard results of this type will not be strong enough when the leading term of the polynomial is approximated by a rational number with relatively small (polylogarithmic) denominator.
-Thus we require a new bound of this type which is given by Lemma \ref{polySumBoundLem} below.
+Thus, we require a new bound of this type which is given by Lemma \ref{polySumBoundLem} below.
 In the process of deriving this Lemma, we need some results about when multiples of a number with poor rational approximation have a good rational approximation, which we prove in Section \ref{RatApproxSec}.
-In Section \ref{ExpSumsSec} we use this result to prove bound on sums of the type described above, and in Section \ref{FRoughBoundSec} use these bounds to prove bounds on $F$.
-In Section \ref{FSharpRoughSec} we prove bounds for $F^\sharp$.
-Combining these bounds, we obtain bounds on $F^\flat$.
+In Section \ref{ExpSumsSec}, we use this result to prove bounds on sums of the type described above, and in Section \ref{FRoughBoundSec} use these to obtain the necessary control on $F$.
+In Section \ref{FSharpRoughSec}, we prove bounds for $F^\sharp$, and thus on $F^\flat$.

-In Section \ref{GSec} we use our bounds on $F^\flat$ to prove bounds on $G^\flat$.
+In Section \ref{GSec}, we use our bounds on $F^\flat$ to prove bounds on $G^\flat$.
 Finally, in Section \ref{proofSec}, we use this bound to prove Theorem \ref{mainThm}.
 In Section \ref{ErrorTermSec}, we introduce the appropriate product generating functions, and deal with the terms coming from $G^\flat$'s.
 In Section \ref{mainTermSec}, we produce the main term of our Theorem.

 Finally, in Section \ref{appSec}, we show an application of our Theorem to constructing elliptic curves whose discriminants split completely over specified number fields.